top of page

 How It All Started

 Who would want to start a pooper scooper company?
-There’s such a thing as a pooper scooper services?
+Is there really such a thing as a pooper scooper service?
 Is there a dog poop removal service near me?
-These are the exact same questions I had the very first time I saw a pet waste cleanup truck while Clyde, my dog, and I were on one of our daily walks.
-I didn’t think much about it at first.
+These are the exact same questions I had the first time I saw a pet waste cleanup truck while Clyde, my dog, and I were on one of our daily walks.
+I didn’t think much of it at first.
 About six months later, we saw them again.

 I became intrigued.
-I looked into what poop scooping service was, what they offered, and how legit the business really was.
+I looked into what poop scooping service was, what they offered, and how legitimate the business really was.

-I then began looking for a job as a pooper scooper.
-It appeared to have everything I was looking for in a job.
-Being around dogs, being outside, being physically active, and being independent.
-I was hooked on the idea.
-I looked for other dog waste removal companies near me.
-I found there were a few but not many.
-I started to consider that maybe I should start my very own dog poop removal business.
+Then I started looking for a job as a pooper scooper.
+It seemed to have everything I was looking for in a job- being around dogs, being outside, being physically active, and being independent.
+I got hooked on the idea.
+I looked up other dog waste removal companies near me.
+I found there were a few, but not many.
+That's when I started my own dog poop removal business.

-After a few months went by I finally decided to go ahead and start my very own pet waste removal company from the ground up that incorporated my values, beliefs, and vision for a company.
-I wanted a company that I could guarantee would put pets and people before profits.
+After a few months, I finally decided to go ahead and start my very own pet waste removal company from the ground up- one that incorporated my values, beliefs, and vision.
+I wanted a company I could guarantee would put pets and people before profits.

 The Poo Pro was born.
-And who better else to take along with me on the bumpy ride of a poop pick up company formation than my best friend, Clyde.
-It was a no brainer to make him my brand ambassador and the face of The Poo Pro.
+And who better to take along with me on the bumpy ride of a poop pick up company than my best friend, Clyde.
+It was a no-brainer to make him my brand ambassador and the face of The Poo Pro.

 About Clyde (2012-2021)

 Clyde worked really hard to be the good boy I knew he could be.
-He was a really wonderful dog and sidekick.
+He turned out to be a wonderful dog and sidekick.

 About Clifford